webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 ```

 ## Service
 Service classes contain the business related logic - which might include retrieving, modifying or deleting data.
+In these service beans we find the transactional boundary of the system.
+This means
+we can have a set of related and atomic database operations, or a transaction, defined in a single method of the service bean.

 Usually the service class needs information from the database or changes information into the database when performing an operation, so the service classes directly interact with repository classes.

 ```Java